How to Avoid International ATM Fees When Traveling Abroad

 2. Use Banks with International ATM Partnerships

-Some U.S. banks partner with overseas banks to offer fee-free withdrawals at thousands of ATMs worldwide.
-These partnerships waive both the out-of-network fee and sometimes the local ATM surcharge.
+Some U.S. banks partner with overseas banks to offer lower-fee or fee-free withdrawals at select ATMs.
+These partnerships may waive your bank’s out-of-network fee and, in some cases, reduce operator surcharges.

 • Bank of America: Partners with banks like Barclays (UK), BNP Paribas (France), and Deutsche Bank (Germany).

-• Schwab Bank: Refunds all ATM fees worldwide with its High-Yield Investor Checking account.
+• Schwab Bank: Refunds ATM fees worldwide with its High-Yield Investor Checking account.

-For a full comparison, visit our Avoid ATM Fees Complete Guide.
+For the broader fee avoidance playbook, visit our Avoid ATM Fees Complete Guide.

 4. Use Debit Cards with No Foreign Transaction Fees

 Some banks and credit unions issue debit cards that waive foreign transaction fees and reimburse ATM charges automatically.
-Examples include:
+These are often the best options for frequent travelers:

 • Charles Schwab Bank: Unlimited worldwide ATM fee refunds.

-• Capital One 360: No foreign transaction fees for debit card withdrawals.
+• Capital One 360: No foreign transaction fees for many debit card purchases and withdrawals (policies vary by account).

-When using an overseas ATM, you might be asked whether to charge your withdrawal in local currency or U.S. dollars.
+When using an overseas ATM, you may be asked whether to charge your withdrawal in local currency or U.S. dollars.
 Always choose local currency.
-Selecting U.S. dollars triggers Dynamic Currency Conversion (DCC), which often comes with poor exchange rates and extra fees.
+Selecting U.S. dollars triggers Dynamic Currency Conversion (DCC), which often comes with poor exchange rates and extra markups.

 6. Make Larger, Less Frequent Withdrawals

-Since many fees are per-transaction rather than a percentage, withdrawing larger amounts less often can reduce your total fees.
-Just be sure to store cash securely and follow common-sense safety tips when carrying larger sums.
+Since many fees are charged per transaction, withdrawing larger amounts less often can reduce your total costs.
+Just store cash securely and avoid carrying more than you need.

 Our ATM Safety Tips Guide explains how to stay safe when handling cash abroad.